vaneri/simple-node-express-with-elastic-search/README.md

 - go to localhost:5601
 - past the enrolment token
-- docker exec kibana bin/kibana-verification-code
+>docker exec kibana bin/kibana-verification-code
 - use the code

+if problem of connection use the following command and fallback with a
+> docker network inspect esnet

 ## starting the docker-compose